crash-g/bottino/INSTRUCTIONS.md

 ###### Name

-The name is an alphanumeric sequence of ASCII characters, optionally preceded by `@`.
+The name is an alphanumeric sequence that must start with a letter, optionally preceded by `@`.
 Examples:

 - `abc`
 - `a123`